Prosafe SE: Mandatory notification of trade

-Following the transaction, Jesper K. Andresen owns 84,067 shares in Prosafe SE.
+Following the transaction, Stig H. Christiansen owns 54,000 shares in Prosafe SE.

 Prosafe is a leading owner and operator of semi-submersible accommodation vessels.
 The Company is listed on the Oslo Stock Exchange with ticker code PRS.
 For more information, please refer to www.prosafe.com